Monday, 26 June 2023

 to merge two worlds.

-A checkpoint charley border-
+A checkpoint Charley Border-

 post.
 A man in a black coat

-tips his hat waving you into
+tips his hat, waving you into

 no man's land.
-Now I can't
+Now, I need help

-even draw a blank.
+even with drawing a blank.

 the qwerty number letters un-